-- Expenses reimbursed by the KCD Landowner Incentive Program are considered reportable income by the IRS.
+- Expenses reimbursed by KCD’s Landowner Incentive Program are considered reportable income by the IRS.

 - Applications are prepared with support from your KCD Resource Planner.
 To initiate the process, contact your planner.

-* Note: King Conservation District cost-sharing is available to all landowners within the District boundaries, which includes all of King County except for the cities of Enumclaw, Federal Way, Milton, Pacific, and Skykomish.
+* Note: King Conservation District cost-sharing is available to all landowners within KCD service area boundaries, which includes all of King County except for the incorporated cities of Enumclaw, Federal Way, Milton, Pacific, and Skykomish.